-In the most recent IURC survey of residential electric utility rates, Indiana Michigan Power (I&M) ranked tenth-highest among the 14 electric utilities under the IURC’s jurisdiction.
+In the most recent IURC survey of residential electric utility rates, Indiana Michigan Power (I&M) ranked seventh among the 14 electric utilities under the IURC’s jurisdiction.

 I&M was granted an increase of $92 million in annual operating revenues.
 The utility requested an additional $170.1 million in its proposed order, while the OUCC recommended limiting the proposed increase to $30.7 million.